 “The girl-powered post-apocalyptic Sumerian underworld quest I didn’t know I needed.”

 — Sarah Pinsker, winner of the Nebula and the Theodore Sturgeon Memorial Award.

 What is the book about?

-The Rampant is a queer-girls-in-love, coming-of-age short novel that involves a Sumerian Rapture in Southern Indiana.
-It’s also an intense narrative ride that is, by turns, harrowing, heartbreaking, and darkly funny.
+The Rampant is a queer-girls-in-love, coming-of-age short novel that is harrowing, heartbreaking, and darkly funny.

 Christianity it turns out got a whole lot of things wrong.
-It’s ten years since the hordes of old-world Sumerian gods, the Anunna and Anunnaki, arrived to kick off the end of the world.
+It’s ten years since the hordes of old-world Sumerian gods arrived in Southern Indiana ready to kick off the end of the world.
 Massive tornadoes, tsunamis, government collapse: it all started out so strong, but the Rampant, the final herald of the apocalypse, failed to show.
 Both people and gods have had to adjust.